-American Indian Currently can be used interchangeably with Native American or Native.
-NCA will review and may update our usage in 2021.
+American Indian Can be used interchangeably with Native American.
 See Native American.

-Associate/Developing Center Members Those that are working toward but have not yet achieved implementation of the 10 Standards for Accredited CACs.
+Associate/Developing Center Members Those that are working toward but have not yet achieved implementation of the 10 National Standards for Accredited CACs.
 The membership types are listed on our website.